Data-driven software saves medicine during pandemic

 The successful outcome

-Through the use of this advanced data-driven software, as well as strong collaboration between our partners, the medicine was delivered to patients in India completely safe and ready to use.
+Through the use of this advanced software, as well as strong collaboration between our partners, the medicine was delivered to patients in India completely safe and ready to use.
 Without the informative historical data of previous real-life shipments, this would not have been possible.